“Ahh just feel like I’m back at square 1. I hate nights like this”

 Just some a few things I really want to remember:

-– Most melodies start on either I / VIII or V
+– Most melodies start on either I / VIII or V (with exceptions)

 I created a music theory chart like 5 years ago to help me with my scales so I get that.
 Interesting to know that most melodies start on the root note.
 That makes sense, although I always thought most melodies start somewhere in the middle of that particular key signature.

-– All melodies end on I / VIII
+– All melodies end on I / VIII (with exceptions)

 Again, interesting.
 Although this is something I’ve applied in my own music.